Innovation Award 2018 - The Longlist

 Scottish Ensemble (Scotland)

 A string ensemble creating bold, adventurous cross-artform and cross-genre collaborations - inspiring new audiences by fusing classical music with theatre, contemporary dance, visual art, electronic music and more.

 Les Talens Lyriques’ t@lenschool (France)

-t@lenschool is three free-of-charge musical practice and listening apps for composing, conductiong and playing the harpsichord.
-A “Leap Motion” movement sensing camera) are used to promote an entertaining and lively approach to teaching.
-Every pupil will be taking part in an artistic experience, becoming a contributor to the production of music.
-This novel project is under way in Balzac junior high school (17th Arrondissement of Paris), initially with a hundred or so pupils.
-They are aimed at children and adults with no musical training and realized together with the musical ensemble Les Talens Lyriques, which was founded twenty-five years ago by the harpsichordist and orchestral conductor Christophe Rousset.
+t@lenschool is three free-of-charge musical practice and listening apps for composing, conducting and playing the harpsichord.
+A ‘leap motion’ movement sensing camera is used to promote an entertaining and lively approach to teaching.
+Each pupil takes part in an artistic experience, becoming a contributor to the production of music.
+This novel project is under way in Balzac junior high school (17th Arrondissement of Paris), with a hundred or so pupils and is aimed at children and adults with no musical training , and realised together with the musical ensemble Les Talens Lyriques, which was founded twenty-five years ago by the harpsichordist and orchestral conductor Christophe Rousset.

 Toru Takemitsu Composition Award (Japan)

 The Toru Takemitsu Composition Award was established by the Tokyo Opera City Cultural Foundation, to realise the intension of the Foundation’s first artistic director, the late Toru Takemitsu; in order to inspire younger generations all over the world to contribute to the creation of new musical compositions.
 The unique selection system helps the creation and showcasing of innovative and original orchestral music.